Puri Jagannadh

 Petla "Puri" Jagannadh (born 28 September 1966) is an Indian film director, screenwriter, and producer, who works primarily in the Telugu film Industry.
 He made his directorial debut in 2000 with the Telugu film Badri starring Pawan Kalyan, Renu Desai and Ameesha Patel.
 In 2006, he directed the Telugu film Pokiri, premiered at the 7th IIFA Film Festival held in Dubai.
 The film was later re-made into several Indian languages, and brought Puri widespread Indian recognition.
 He made his Hindi film debut in 2004, with the film Shart: The Challenge.
 In 2011, he directed the Hindi film Bbuddah...
 Hoga Terra Baap starring Amitabh Bachchan, which was archived in the Oscar library.

 He also produces films under his co-owned production companies, Puri Jagannadh Touring Talkies, Vaishno Academy and Puri Connects in partnership with actress Charmme Kaur.
 He owns a music company called Puri Sangeet.
 The box office hits that he directed include Badri, Itlu Sravani Subramanyam, Appu, Idiot, Amma Nanna O Tamila Ammayi, Sivamani, Pokiri, Desamuduru, Golimaar, Businessman, Iddarammayilatho, Heart Attack, Temper and iSmart Shankar.

 Early life

 Puri Jagannadh was born on 28 September 1966 in Pithapuram, Andhra Pradesh.
 His native place is Bapiraju Kothapalli village of Anakapalli district in Andhra Pradesh.
 He was schooled at St. Theresa High School, Pedda Boddapalli and graduated from A. M. A. L. College, Anakapalle in 1986.

-His first younger brother, Petla Uma Sankara Ganesh, is an MLA from Narsipatnam, YSR Congress Party, while second younger brother, Sairam Shankar, is an actor.
+His first younger brother, Petla Uma Sankara Ganesh, is a former MLA from Narsipatnam, YSR Congress Party, while second younger brother, Sairam Shankar, is an actor.

 He married Lavanya in 1996.
 The couple has a son, Akash and a daughter, Pavithra.
 Akash made his film debut as a lead in Mehbooba (2018).

 His paternal cousin, Parasuram, assisted Puri in several movies before making his directorial debut with Yuvatha (2008).